cdelahousse/Radio-Tray-Documentation/draft.markdown

   $> `wget http://downloads.sourceforge.net/project/radiotray/releases/radiotray_0.7.3_all.deb`

-2. Install it using Ubuntu's package manager.
+1. Install it using Ubuntu's package manager.

   $> `sudo dpkg -i radiotray_0.7.3_all.deb`

-All the dependencies will taken care of by the package manager.
+1. Once installed, you must follow through with the missing dependencies.
+This can taken care of by the package manager.

+  $> `sudo apt-get install -f`

 Boom.
 You're done.